AhmadEls/pricing-revenue-leakage-analysis/README.md

 - **Service bundles reduce churn**
   Customers without technical support or online security churn nearly **3× more** than those with bundled services.

+- **Early-stage churn represents an estimated ~$69K in monthly revenue at risk, highlighting a material financial exposure concentrated in month-to-month contracts and fiber-optic services.

 ---